Kanwal, New South Wales: History

 The area now known as Kanwal was a subdivision of Warnervale.
 Kanwal is said to mean "snakes indeed" in a local Aboriginal language.

 Landmarks

 The dominating feature of Kanwal is the Wyong Rugby League Club to the northeast of the suburb.
 It is home to the Wyong Roos, a rugby league football club, three sporting ovals, two netball courts and a youth and community centre.
-There are several parks in Kanwal including Craigie Park to the east facing onto Tuggerah Lake, a wetland area to the northwest and another sporting oval to the south separate from the Rugby League Club.
+There are several parks in Kanwal including Craigie Park to the east facing onto Tuggerah Lake, a wetland area to the northwest and another sporting oval to the south separate from the Rugby League club.

+Tuggerah Lakes Private Hospital, a 20-bed private hospital, was constructed in 2019, opposite Wyong Hospital which is in Hamlyn Terrace.
+It is expected to close in 2023.

 Other landmarks in the area include a small shopping village, a primary school, three aged care facilities, four buildings of religious worship and a caravan park.

 Transport

-The area is serviced by four regular bus routes, operating between Lake Haven Shopping Centre and Wyong railway station or Westfield Tuggerah.
+The area is serviced by four regular Busways bus routes, operating between Lake Haven Shopping Centre and Wyong railway station or Westfield Tuggerah.
 All four routes split up in different directions at Kanwal, two servicing the northern and western areas and the other two servicing eastern and southern areas together.